natsumisawa/github-convs/README.md

 ※ please pull master regularly

 ## COMMAND
-try `git-help`
-you can see details👍
+you can see details if try `git-help`👍